 Message from the Director, Residency Program

-Welcome to the Department of Anesthesia at the University of Toronto.
+Welcome to the Department of Anesthesiology & Pain Medicine at the University of Toronto.
 As the Anesthesia Residency Program Director, I have the distinct privilege to guide, support and mentor exceptional residents and ensure they receive the best possible educational experience.
 At the University of Toronto, our reputation as one of the largest Departments of Anesthesia in North America affords our program unparalleled opportunities and resources.
 I am honored to work among internationally renowned leads in our profession both clinically and academically.
 For our residents, this translates into exceptional learning opportunities and clinical training with near unbounded possibilities in academic achievement.
 For those seeking world-class training in a challenging but supportive and rewarding environment, I cannot imagine a better place to be.

 Our comprehensive program is accredited by the Royal College of Physicians and Surgeons of Canada.
 We have over 370 faculty at multiple sites involved in resident education.
 Residents train at tertiary and quaternary care facilities as well as community sites including: The Hospital for Sick Children; Mount Sinai Hospital; St. Joseph’s Hospital; St. Michael's Hospital; North York General Hospital; Sunnybrook Health Sciences Centre (both the Sunnybrook and Holland Centre campuses); Toronto East General Hospital; The University Health Network at both the Toronto General and Toronto Western Hospitals and Women’s College Hospital.
 Each of these hospitals has particular strengths and allows the program as a whole to offer residents unrivaled experiences in all areas of anesthetic practice.